Joachim Koester

-Joachim Koester (b.
-1962) is a Danish contemporary artist who primarily works in installation, photography, and sound art.
+Joachim Koester (born 1962) is a Danish contemporary artist who primarily works in installation, photography, and sound art.
 His work can be found in major metropolitan museums, including MoMA, the Metropolitan Museum of Art, Tate Modern, and the Centre Pompidou.

 Biography

 Joachim Koester was born in Copenhagen, Denmark in 1962, and lives between Copenhagen and Brooklyn.
 He travels the world, using art as a tool to document lesser-known locations and draw attention to historical events.
 He combines elements of both reality and imagination to tell his stories.
 Art critic Hal Foster has characterized his work as being "along the borders between documentary and fiction."

 Education

 Joachim Koester attended the Royal Danish Academy of Fine Arts from 1987 to 1993 where he earned his art degree.
 He is currently a professor of Fine Arts at Malmö Art Academy in Malmö, Sweden.